AaronCWacker/Yggdrasil/README.md

 Full Genome File | What it gets us
 ------------ | -------------
-https://github.com/AaronCWacker/Yggdrasil/blob/main/genome_Aaron_Wacker_v5_Full_20210221040402.zip | My personal Genome is being released as information used for research, education, and furthering our knowledge of genomics and is provided here as a free data resource.
+https://github.com/AaronCWacker/Yggdrasil/blob/main/genome_Aaron_Wacker_v5_Full_20210221040402.zip | My personal Genome is available here.
+It is released as open source information which can be used for research, education, and furthering our knowledge of genomics and AI.
+It is provided here as a free data resource with my permission to use.

 Data Set Site | Link
 ------------ | -------------